-The cloud market is showing similar characteristics to the packaged database market and poses a similar risk of locking-in customers to their price rises and technology constraints.
+The cloud market is vibrant and competitive.
+However, there are circumstances where it can look similar to the packaged database market and poses a similar risk of locking-in customers to their price rises and technology constraints.

 How it Begins

 You typically get one shot at laying down your software infrastructure for a given product, and the fundamental choices you make at the beginning tend to stick with you.
 (Unless you are smart enough to factor in a redesign cycle into your project.)
 Even if computing technologies are similar on the surface, it can be costly to re-engineer the substitute product into the system.